6

 The following exercises are available: Spinning, sprinting or jumping rope.
 After deciding on two exercises, they are always performed in alternation: Four rounds of sprinting and four rounds of rope jumping, this is how a possible composition could look like.

 Above all, the cardiovascular system is extremely challenged during Tabata.
-In order to give full intensity and to be able to go to the individual limits, therefore, one thing is important above all: a robust health.
+In order to give full intensity and to be able to go to the individual limits, therefore, one thing is important above all: robust health.
 Anyone who is struggling with physical limitations should definitely seek the advice of a doctor beforehand.

 Once you've conquered your inner weakness and banished the fear of a nasty muscle a che, you should set realistic goals.
-Our body does not change overnight and the path to the desired bikini figure will take some time.
+Our body does not change overnight and the path to the desired feel-good figure will take some time.

 To stay motivated on the ball, it is important to select suitable and, above all, varied exercises.
 It is also advisable to document your personal performance in a training diary.